lpther/SysadminToolkit/README.md

                                                  and load (shellcommand)
     [...]

-__Help__ is simple to add *within* your custom plugin's documentation, and presented is a convenient way:
+__Help__ is simple to add *within* your custom plugin's documentation, and presented in a convenient way:

 Write documentation in reStructuredText format: